How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 A person looking at their watch while sitting on a track.

-In addition to the Apple Watch VO2 max capabilities, some of the premium GPS running watches also offer V02 max estimations, including:
+In addition to the Apple Watch capabilities, some of the premium GPS running smartwatches also offer V02 max estimations, including some Garmin and Polar models.

-To learn more about how to improve your VO2 max, check out our article here.
+To learn more about how to improve your VO2 max with specific workouts to add to your training program, check out the following guide:

 Leave a Comment